spatie/vue-table-component/README.md

 For each `table-column` a column will be rendered.
 It can have these props:
 - `show`: (required) the property name in the data that needs to be shown in this column.
+- `formatter`: a function the will receive the value that will be displayed and all column properties.
+The return value of this function will be displayed.
+Here's [an example](#formatting-values)
 - `label`: the label that will be shown on top of the column.
 Set this to an empty string to display nothing.
 If this property is not present, the string passed to `show` will be used.
 - `data-type`: if your column should be sorted numerically set this to `numeric`.
 If your column contains dates set it to `date:` followed by the format of your date
 - `sortable`: if you set this to `false` then the column won't be sorted when clicking the column header